 “Be sober, be vigilant; because your adversary the Devil, as a roaring lion, walks about, seeking whom he may devour.
-Whom resist steadfast in the faith, knowing that the same afflictions are accomplished in your brethren who are in the world”.
-1 Peter 5:8,9
+Whom resist steadfast in the faith, knowing that the same afflictions are accomplished in your brethren who are in the world” (1 Peter 5:8,9).

 We have a powerful enemy in the Devil, or Satan as he is also known.
 We can only resist (withstand, oppose) the Devil through faith.
 We cannot contend with him in our own strength.
 He is much too powerful.
 He comes against us in many ways and even masquerades as an “angel of light” (disguises himself so it looks like he stands for good), by using people (including false brethren), or coming to us with something that appears to be from God but is meant for our harm.
-As the above verse says of him: “As a roaring lion, walks about, seeking whom he may devour”.
+As the above verse says of him: “As a roaring lion, walks about, seeking whom he may devour.”
 Clearly, we are faced with a very powerful adversary.
-Ephesians Chapter 6 says this of that which we face in the spirit world: “For we wrestle not against flesh and blood (these foes are not human), but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places”.
+Ephesians Chapter 6 says this of that which we face in the spirit world: “For we wrestle not against flesh and blood (these foes are not human), but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.”
 These principalities, powers, and rulers of this world work in concert with Satan.

 The Lord gave Adam and Eve the command to not eat from the Tree of the Knowledge of Good and Evil.
 Satan came to them and tempted them to doubt God and disobey Him.
 He comes to us in the same way.
-He seeks to get us to doubt God’s Word, for he knows that our victory comes only through faith.
-He is a powerful fallen angel and opposed to God, and all those that believe in the Lord and are living their lives for Him.
+He seeks to get us to doubt God’s Word for he knows that our victory comes only through faith.
+He is a powerful fallen angel and opposed to God, and to all those that believe in the Lord and are living their lives for Him.

 So, how do we resist the devil by faith?
 There is only one way.
 We must place our faith exclusively in Christ and Him Crucified.
 Jesus paid the total price for our freedom (“It is finished”) on the Cross.
 We must place our faith in His great work.
-Jesus said: “The thief (Satan) comes not, but for to steal, and to kill, and to destroy: I come that they might have life, and they might have it more abundantly”.
+Jesus said: “The thief (Satan) comes not, but for to steal, and to kill, and to destroy: I come that they might have life, and they might have it more abundantly.”
 The source of this “life” is Christ (“I am the resurrection and the life”).
 He keeps us as we place our faith in Him daily.
-2 Thessalonians 3:3 says: “But the Lord is faithful (we can depend on Him), who shall establish you, and keep you from evil”.
+2 Thessalonians 3:3 says: “But the Lord is faithful (we can depend on Him), who shall establish you, and keep you from evil.”

 The Apostle Paul said of Jesus in Galatians: “Who gave Himself for our sins, that He might deliver us from this present evil world”.
 Truly, salvation (deliverance from all evil) is from the Lord.
-Victory over the world, the flesh, and the Devil is found in Him and Him alone.
+Victory over the world, the flesh, and the Devil is found in Him, and Him alone.

 Names of the Devil– Prior to his fall (he served the Lord in righteousness for an undetermined amount of time) – Lucifer– meaning morning star (Isaiah 14:12), the anointed one that covers (Isaiah 28:14).
 After his fall (he led a revolution against God with one third of the angels)- Satan (Job 1:6), god of this world (2 Corinth, 4:4), Devil/ accuser (Matthew 4:1), tempter (Matthew 4:1), adversary (Job 1), dragon (Revelation 12:9), roaring lion (1 Peter 5:8), Beelzebub (Matthew 12:24), Belial (2 Corinth.
 6:15), wicked one (Matthew 13:19), serpent ( Genesis 3:1), prince of the power of the air (Ephesians 2:2) and ruler of the demons (Matthew 12:24).